ultimate-yasser/gformsimage/README.md

 # Google Forms Image Provider
-A script that automatically provides you the link inside the 'og:image' meta tag in Google Forms URLs.
+A script that automatically provides the link inside the 'og:image' meta tag in Google Forms URLs.

 ## Requirements
 - Python 3